ATTACHMENT DISORDER

 Disinhibited Social Engagement Disorder

 Disinhibited social engagement disorder (DSED) is often associated with being highly driven and focused on achieving goals.
 Experiencing severe stress, fear of rejection, or embarrassment is common with this disorder.
 Seeking attention through risky behaviors can occur, so avoidance of drugs and alcohol should be encouraged.
-Disinhibited Social Engagement Disorder (DSED) has only recently gained recognition as a distinct mental health condition.
+Disinhibited social engagement disorder (DSED) has only recently gained recognition as a distinct mental health condition.

-In the DSM-5, DSED has at least three significant symptoms:
+DSED has at least three significant symptoms:

-feeling anxious before going out and meeting new people
+1. Feeling anxious before going out and meeting new people

-avoiding certain situations
+2. Avoiding certain situations

-experiencing intense urges to talk about personal matters
+3. Experiencing intense urges to talk about personal matters

 DSED can have a prevalence of up to 20% in at-risk populations.
 There is no cure for DSED, but treatment options include cognitive behavioral therapy and medication.